ljthwe/classroom/_docs/resources/journal.md

 **Reflect on the following:**

 - How do you think government intervention impacts technology companies and their users?
-- In your opinion, how could companies like TikTok address security concerns while continuing to operate globally?
+- In your opinion, how could companies like TikTok address security concerns while continuing to operate globally?they could ove there company to the U.S or could do  50/50 split to the U.s.
 - Imagine you’re a developer at TikTok working on a new feature to increase user privacy.
-Describe one feature or policy you would implement and why.
+Describe one feature or policy you would implement and why. i would add a two
+ Authentication.
-- What lessons can you take from this situation to apply to your own projects in this course?
+- What lessons can you take from this situation to apply to your own projects in this course? i would try t make a site or people to use for thier daily work.

 **Submission Instructions:**